-Except as described above with respect to the manufacturing purchase obligations, there were no other material changes in our contractual obligations, commitments and contingencies from those disclosed in our Annual Report on Form 10-K for the fiscal year ended January 31, 2023.
-Please see Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations - Contractual Obligations, Commitments and Contingencies" in our Annual Report on Form 10-K for the fiscal year ended January 31, 2023 for a description of our contractual obligations.
+Except as described above, there were no other material changes in our contractual obligations, commitments and contingencies from those disclosed in our Annual Report on Form 10-K for the fiscal year ended January 31, 2023.
+Please see Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations - Contractual Obligations, Commitments and Contingencies" in our Annual Report on Form 10-K for the fiscal year ended January 31, 2023.